 Dr. Martinez states that to go beyond our "ceilings of abundance" we must be able to endure the "turbulence at the horizons," those points where no one in our family or tribe has gone before, the places where are pioneers.
 He says we must allow our worthiness to expand to accommodate a new narrative beyond what we previously thought was possible.
 If we do not expand the narrative, we risk going back to the old ways, the old patterns, the toxic relationships, just to break that tension.

-I see this all the time with women who struggle with the mother wound.
+I see this all the time with women who struggle with the Mother Wound.
 The shame that they experience keeps them locked in a perpetual cycle of guilt and self-blame for wanting to go beyond the patterns set forth by their mothers.

 The truth is that to innovate, to lead, to be visible and own your voice, you WILL disappoint some people.
 Some people will feel betrayed or abandoned by you as you increasingly embrace your path and purpose.

-One of THE most common patterns women tell me about is the following: their mothers are loving to them when they are struggling but very distant and critical during the times that they are doing very well.
-The mother's rejection when they are thriving keeps women back from their greatness because it can symbolize loss of love, safety or belonging which are our most basic human needs.
+One of THE most common patterns women tell me about is the following: their mothers are loving to them when they are struggling but distant and critical during the times that they are doing very well.
+The mother's subtle rejection when they are thriving keeps women back from their greatness because it can symbolize loss of love, safety or belonging which are our most basic human needs.
 (This is what Martinez calls "tribal shame" for going beyond the pale.)

 To keep going even in the face of being misperceived, misunderstood or even ridiculed, (particularly by our own mothers) we must assume a NEW narrative from which we find a deeper source of integrity than what was modeled by our family of origin and culture.
 By sourcing our self-regard from that deeper source of integrity, we can endure the tension that comes with pioneering beyond the horizon of our lineage.
-This is very deep work and I think absolutely critical for women who have a mother wound and seek to step fully into their potential and power.

 To affirm ourselves in the face of tribal shame from our mothers is a major challenge and yet it can be overcome.
 It's a rite of passage for women at this time of planetary transformation.
 Support is essential.